On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 “I feel good.
 I would have already raced in Monza had it not arisen a loophole with insurance".

-His brother Michael drives on track with the inevitable electric scooter.
+His brother Michael drives on track with his usual electric push scooter.
 The verdict?

 "Interesting.
 There are great combinations of corners.
 I predict many overtakes".